 Most U.S. merchants are now focused on what international markets they should venture into and how they can best get there.
 Globally, ecommerce sales are growing at more than one-and-a-half times the rate of U.S. retail sales (11.8% vs. 18.3% that was projected for 2014).
 Asia-Pacific was expected to surpass North America to become the world’s No. 1 market for B2C ecommerce sales in 2013.
 Global opportunities have proven so substantial that early adopters are starting to consider supply-chain realignments to better support their worldwide customer base.

-So, how do you maximise your international strategy?
+So, how do you maximize your international strategy?
 The key is in pinpointing profitable opportunities for your product line — and choosing reliable, cost-effective delivery options.

 Our research and data shows that international buyers usually go for the following top 10 categories: apparel, footwear, leather, jewellery, electronics, home goods, clocks and watches, carpet and fabrics, computers, and cosmetics.
 As a rule of thumb, consumers will first purchase low-consideration items, adding a broader selection of online purchases as they become more comfortable with the process.
 Keeping this in mind can help you select where to focus your initial international ecommerce efforts.

-There are three key considerations that retailers should take into account to help successfully optimise their international strategy and provide a positive buying experience for consumers.
+There are three key considerations that U.S. retailers should take into account to help successfully optimize their international strategy and provide a positive buying experience for consumers.

 Step One: Assess Demand for Your Products